You are here

 The On-Campus Interview

 On-campus interviews offer you the opportunity to interview with a number of organizations for a variety of positions throughout the year.
-A current list of employers scheduled to interview on campus is available through the Career and Internship Services website.
+A current list of employers scheduled to interview on campus can be found in GoldPASS powered by Handshake.
 If you have questions about the on-campus interviewing process, contact the Career and Internship Services Employer Relations Coordinator.

 To be eligible for on-campus interviewing you must: